Justin-Tan/high-fidelity-generative-compression/README.md

 ## Examples

 The samples below are taken from the CLIC2020 dataset, external to the training set.
+The bitrate is reported in bits-per-pixel (`bpp`).
 The reconstructions are produced using the above `HIFIC-med` model (target bitrate `0.3 bpp`).
 It's interesting to try to guess which image is the original (images are saved as PNG for viewing - best viewed widescreen).
 You can expand the spoiler tags below each image to reveal the answer.

 For more examples see [EXAMPLES.md](assets/EXAMPLES.md).
-For even more examples see [this shared folder](https://drive.google.com/drive/folders/1lH1pTmekC1jL-gPi1fhEDuyjhfe5x6WG) (using the `HIFIC-low` model).
+For even more examples see [this shared folder](https://drive.google.com/drive/folders/1lH1pTmekC1jL-gPi1fhEDuyjhfe5x6WG) (generated using the `HIFIC-low` model).

 A | B
 :-------------------------:|:-------------------------: